stm32-rs/stm32-rs/README.md

 If you've added a new peripheral, consider using the `matchperipherals.py` script to see which devices it would cleanly apply to.

+To generate a new peripheral file from scratch, consider using `periphtemplate.py`, which creates an empty peripheral file based on a single SVD file, with registers and fields ready to be populated.
+For single bit wide fields with names ending in 'E' or 'D' it additionally generates sample "Enabled"/"Disabled" entries to save time.

 ## Device and Peripheral YAML Format

 The patch specifications are in YAML and have the following general format: